ColorCookie-dev/porsmo/README.md

   - [ ] Refactoring of ui modules in porsmo binary
   - [ ] Refactoring of parameters of show\_counter into a struct
 ## Someday
-- [ ] make the countdown not run longer when it ends
-  - Not possible now as the timer won't exit when the it ends
-  - it will continue counting excess time
 - [ ] Tracking
   - [ ] Tracking pomodoro sessions and resume feature
   - [ ] Tracking timer data in a file